swilliams11/edgemicro-labs/lab3/README.md

 ```

-Send two requests or more within two seconds and you should see the `503` status code along with the following error message.
+Send 10 requests within 1 minute and you should see the `403` status code along with the following error message.
 ```
-{"error": "spike arrest policy violated"}
+{"error": "exceeded quota"}
 ```